The Cycle Serpent is a great example of a costly yet effective cycling solution in Copenhagen

 The Cycle Serpent – an overpass that benefits the city space and road users

-The Biycle Serpent, is a 230 m long sky bridge which offers a short cut to the bridge “Bryggebroen” and was opened in the summer of 2014.
+The Biycle Serpent, is a 230 m long sky bridge which offers a short cut to the bridge “Bryggebroen” and was opened in the summer of 2014 improving the bicycle infrastructure in central Copenhagen.
 The Biycle Serpent takes off where Bryggebroen ends on the Eastern side of the harbour and continues to Kalvebod Brygge.
 More than 20.000 cycle journeys across the Cycle Serpent every day.

 The bridge has been giving its name “The Bicycle Serpent” (Cykelslangen in danish) as it weaves its way around the glass-fronted buildings on the harbour front in level with the first floor.
 The bridge is exclusively for bicycles.
 Pedestrians use the space Havneholmen underneath the bridge.